yashbaddi/FoodieFleet/README.md

 ---

-`deleteCusine:`
+`deleteItem:`
-DELETE /restaurant/:restauantID/cusine/:cusineID
+DELETE /restaurant/:restauantID/item/:itemID
 \
-Delete a cusine
+Delete a item

 Path Parameters:

 - restaurantID:ID of that restaurant
-- cusineID:id of that cusine
+- itemID:id of that item

 Response Status: